 London Councils aspires to reflect the broad balance of the party groups on Leaders' Committee in the distribution and of nominations to outside bodies.
-A report goes to the May meeting of the Executive each year to that end, with a status update on the London Councils nominated members to outside bodies.
+A report goes to the June3 meeting of the Executive each year to that end (except in a local Government election year when the report will be presented as soon is practicable), with a status update on the London Councils nominated members to outside bodies.